Coal Combustion Residuals

 - Flue Gas Desulfurization Material (FGD)

-The characteristics and physical properties of CCPs vary.
-In general, the size, shape, and chemical composition of these materials determines their beneficial reuse as a component of building materials or as a replacement to other virgin materials such as sand, gravel, or gypsum.
+The characteristics and physical properties of CCRs vary.
+In general, the size, shape, and chemical composition of these materials determines their beneficial reuse as a component of building materials or as a replacement for other virgin materials such as sand, gravel, or gypsum.

-The beneficial use of CCPs involves the use of or substitution of coal combustion products for another product based on performance criteria.
-Beneficially using CCPs can generate significant environmental, economic, and performance benefits.
+The beneficial use of CCRs involves the use of or substitution of coal combustion residuals for another product based on performance criteria.
+Beneficially using CCRs can generate significant environmental, economic, and performance benefits, and provides an excellent example of EPA's Sustainable Materials Management Program implementation.